Immanuel Wallerstein: Academic career

+During his time at Columbia University he was a supporter of students who were active during Columbia University protests of 1968 opposing the university's involvement in the Vietnam War.

-Originally, Wallerstein's prime area of intellectual concern was not American politics, but the politics of the non-European world, most especially of India and Africa.
+Originally, Wallerstein's principal sub-area of study was not American affairs, but the politics of the non-European world, specifically India and Africa.
 For two decades Wallerstein researched Africa, publishing numerous books and articles, and in 1973 he became president of the African Studies Association.

+Professional career

+Wallerstein's academic career began at Columbia University where he was an instructor and then associate professor of sociology from 1958 to 1971.
+From there he moved to McGill University, in Montreal where he taught from 1971 to 1976.
+He became distinguished professor of sociology at SUNY Binghamton University from 1976 to 1999.

 In 1976 Wallerstein was offered the unique opportunity to pursue a new avenue of research, and so became head of the Fernand Braudel Center for the Study of Economies, Historical Systems and Civilization at Binghamton University in New York, whose mission was "to engage in the analysis of large-scale social change over long periods of historical time".
-The Center opened with the publishing support of a new journal, Review, (of which Wallerstein was the founding editor), and would go on to produce a body of work that "went a long way toward invigorating sociology and its sister disciplines, especially history and political-economy".
-Wallerstein would serve as a distinguished professor of sociology at Binghamton until his retirement in 1999.
+The Center opened with the publishing support of a new journal, Review, (of which Wallerstein was the founding editor), and produced a body of work that "went a long way toward invigorating sociology and its sister disciplines, especially history and political-economy".
+Wallerstein served as a distinguished professor of sociology at SUNY-Binghamton until his retirement in 1999.